Independent auditor's report

 Rationale for benchmark applied

 We have applied this benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of users of the financial statements.
-On this basis we believe that revenue is an important metric for the financial performance of the company.
+On this basis we believe that net revenue is an important metric for the financial performance of the company.
 Profit before taxation is not considered an appropriate benchmark, because this would result in large fluctuations in overall group materiality year over year.
-Last year we applied a more conservative 0.75% due to our first year as the auditor.
-Based on our experiences with the organisation and more insight in the organisation and their operating environment we increased the benchmark to 1%.

 We also take misstatements and/or possible misstatements into account that, in our judgement, are material for qualitative reasons.